 If budget is a consideration, travelers should book a trip for the off-season.
 Hotel prices are much more affordable in the middle of winter than at the height of summer.

 France offers an exceptional wealth of cultural performances and festivals throughout the year.
 Attending special events, such as an outdoor music concert in July or a Christmas market in December, can end up being the most memorable moments of a trip.

 Best Time to Visit the South of France

-The South of France enjoys a Mediterranean climate with temperate winters and warm, dry summers with little rain.
+The South of France enjoys a Mediterranean climate: the winters are temperate, and the summers are warm, with little chance of rain.
 The summer is the most popular time of year to visit the South of France, in particular for seaside vacations.

 On the Atlantic Coast, the resort towns of Biarritz, Saint-Jean-de-Luz, Deauville, Trouville, and Dinard are also among the top beach holiday destinations in France, but summertime rain is more likely than on the French Riviera.

 Temperatures in the inland areas of Provence (including Aix-en-Provence and Arles) and the Languedoc-Roussillon region in the South of France tend to be warmer than by the coast.
 Average summertime temperatures are around 80 to 85 degrees Fahrenheit and occasionally with high temperatures in the low 90 degrees Fahrenheit.
 Hot, sunny days can be spent by the pool and on shady café terraces.

 Travelers should keep in mind that summertime brings crowds, along with the nice weather, and many tourist attractions become overrun with visitors.
 Plus, the hotel rates are much higher during the summer.